 6 Ways to Avoid Expensive Winter Leaks

-Winter is the season of snow, cheer, loved ones and the occasional unplanned plumbing problem.
-Leaks are expensive and inconvenient during the holiday season which is why we created this list to help you avoid them.
-When it comes to your homes plumbing, prevention is key.
-Take these 6 tips into consideration and if you find yourself with a plumbing problem contact a professional plumber for help.
+Winter is the season of snow, cheer, loved ones, and unfortunately, the occasional unplanned plumbing problem.
+Leaks are expensive and inconvenient during the holiday season which is why we created this list to help you avoid them!
+When it comes to your home’s plumbing, prevention is key.
+Take these 6 tips into consideration, and if you find yourself with a plumbing problem, contact a professional plumber for help.

 Protect Your Pipes from Freezing

 At all costs avoid frozen pipes!
 Keep an eye on water pressure during the winter months, this is the first sign you have a frozen pipe.
 If you notice restricted water flow or a significant change in water pressure contact a professional plumber immediately!
 If you have a vacation or getaway planned, make sure to turn off your water from the main shut off valve before you leave.
 This also can prevent pipes from freezing and coming home to some big fixes.

 The best way to avoid leaks is by preventing them or catching them early on!
 Don’t wait until winter to find leaks.Check all interior and exterior faucets for drips or puddles.
 If you find a leaky faucet contact Shamrock immediately before it becomes a bigger problem.
 Better yet, schedule a checkup with a professional!

 Living in Utah or anywhere with hard water means sediment is building in your water heater tank, this needs to be cleaned out!
 The sediment buildup can cause rust to form in your water heater, which then flows into your homes drinking, cooking, and bathing water.
 Is your water heater already rusted, old, or has stopped working?
 Contact a plumber to have a new one installed to keep your warm all winter.

 Remove & Store Your Outdoor Hose